GeorgeW-IT/AWS-Website/README.md

 ### CloudFront Origin

-This shows CloudFront is connected to my S3 bucket as the origin for content delivery.
+These screenshots show CloudFront configured with an S3 bucket as the origin, secured using Origin Access Control (OAC).

 ![CloudFront Origin](AWSWebsite_Screenshots/CloudFront_Origins.png)